zerkms/vagrant-squid-ubuntu-14.04/README.md

-A simple `Vagrant` image with squid setup for ones who provision their machines frequently and want to save some time and traffic.
+A simple `Vagrant` VM with squid setup for ones who provision their machines frequently and want to save some time and traffic.

 How to use
 ---